jpburgess/Solar-Panel-Potential-Energy/README.md

 Can we find a relation between weather patterns and solar power generation to inform state governments of the potential for solar power in their states?

+Can we find a relation between weather patterns and solar power generation?

+How will state governments benefit from the findings of the relation between weather patterns and solar power generation?

+Can the study be used to promote investment in solar power generation facilities?

 ### Communication Protocols: